 Good Brunch: How healthy relationships can change the world

-by Elizabeth Biedrzycki on May 31, 2016 in innovation
+by Elizabeth Biedrzycki on May 31, 2016 in uncategorized

 Good conversation about meaningful things leads to healthy relationships and healthy relationships can change the world.
 I didn’t want to lead this post with too bold of a statement.
 How did I do?
 All sarcasm aside, I genuinely believe in that statement.
 I believe that healthy, authentic, transformative, life-giving relationships can change families, neighborhoods, communities, cities and ultimately the world.
 How much different would our election season be if those types of relationships were a pillar of campaigns and debates?
 How different would American families look if we took relationships more seriously as a nation?

 by Elizabeth Biedrzycki on November 4, 2015 in uncategorized